IBMPredictiveAnalytics/STATS_PROPOR_REGR/Readme.md

 # STATS PROPOR REGR
 ## Linear models for dependent variables that are proportions
- This procedure estimates a  linear model with a link func
+ This procedure estimates a linear model with a link function for equations where the dependent variable is a proportion with a beta distribution.
+Mean and precision parameters of the distribution are estimated.
+Residuals and fitted values can be saved.
+The estimated model can be saved and used for predictions on new data with the STATS PROPOR REGRPRED extension command.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

+Note: For users with IBM SPSS Statistics version 23 or higher, the STATS PROPOR REGR extension is installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions